 - When a company pays a dividend its stock price will fall by the amount of the dividend paid.
 That’s a mathematical certainty since the dividends are paid from company earnings and therefore reduces the total value of the company.

 The best way to buy dividend stocks is through an online broker.
 Wealthsimple Trade fits the bill nicely with its commission-free trading platform.
 Free trades make it easy and affordable to build your own dividend stock portfolio.
-Plus, you can take advantage of our exclusive promo offer: open a new Wealthsimple Trade account, and get a $100 cash bonus + $0 commission trades.
+Plus, you can take advantage of our exclusive promo offer: open a new Wealthsimple Trade account, and get a $50 cash bonus + $0 commission trades.
 All you have to do is deposit and trade at least $250.
-Limited time only until April 30th.

 Questrade is another solid option and is our top pick for the best Canadian online brokerage.
 It has a more robust trading platform, including desktop access and more available account types, and stock buys cost just $4.95.

 With that out of the way, let’s look at the best dividend stocks in Canada.
 Our stock market is heavily tilted towards financials, energy, telecom, and utilities.
 Dividend investors will find most of the best dividend stocks in these categories.